ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshMAC.md

 ns_sw_mac_create()
 ```

-This creates a SW MAC class and sets a callback function to be used by Nanostack.
+This creates an SW MAC class and sets a callback function to be used by Nanostack.

 <span class="notes">**Note:** You must not call `ns_sw_mac_create()` more than once!</span>